Dark-Skullz/first-person-target-shooting/README.md

 --------------------------------------------------
 instructions:

-1. download the .ZIP file.
+1. just open the inde
-2. unzip the .ZIP.
-3. right-click on the "index" document.
-4. open with your browser.

-if it still doesn't work, just contact me on discord:
+if it doesn't work, just contact me on discord:

 .Henk.#2975